Unboxed-Software/solana-course/content/intro-to-anchor.md

 }
 ```

-Together with `InstructionAccounts` struct, we specify that we are initializing an account with data type of `AccountStruct`.
+Together with `InstructionAccounts` struct, we specify that we are initializing an account of type `AccountStruct`.

 When the `account_name` account is initialized: